Performance Tests: Apple Final Cut Pro 11 [u]

 NOTE: As a side note, the 2018 Mac mini averaged 45 MB/second reading data from the drive.
 The M4 Pro averaged 810 MB/second.
 The Mac Studio was around 700 MB/second.

-This 10 minute project had a lot more complex effects:
+This 10-minute project used a lot more complex effects:

 It was interesting that rendering by itself took far longer than rendering and exporting at the same time.
 I think this is because rendering, by itself, runs in the background and is constantly interrupted by other tasks from the computer.